-Sulfate: Sulfur is an essential element for plant growth that is not commonly incorporated in fertilizers.
+Sulfur is an essential element for plant growth that is not commonly included in fertilizers.
 It is measured in irrigation water to give an indication of possible deficiency problems.
 If the concentration is less than about 50 ppm, supplemental sulfate may need to be applied for good plant growth.

 Micronutrients and Trace Minerals

 The most important micronutrients are copper, zinc, manganese, iron and boron.
-They can occur in excessive or deficient quantities.
+They can occur in water sources in excessive or deficient quantities.